mattsains/Calculator/README.md

 #### Wants
 - Lazy evaluation
 - I'd like it to have a functional feel, although imperative might be easier to deal with on a day-to-day
-- In accordance with the 'minimize pedantry' phiolosophy, the calculator should have lots of implicit casting/coercion.
+- In accordance with the 'minimize pedantry' philosophy, the calculator should have lots of implicit casting/coercion.
 Basically I just want an answer, I don't care what it had to do to the data to get there

 #### Don't cares
 - Don't need closures